nfvri/dpdk-telemetry-exporter/README.md

 ```

 # Grafana dashboard
 A sample grafana dashboard is provided at `grafana_dashboard.json`.
 This is primarily meant for a Kubernetes Prometheus, so it assumes that there is a `pod` label available in the panel queries.
-Feel free to change it to the `instance` label if not running in Prometheus.
+Feel free to change it to the `instance` label if not running Prometheus in Kubernetes.